 '''

 proc sort data = autistic ;

 by group ;

 run ;

 proc univariate plot data = autistic ;

 var conc ;

 by group ;

 run ;

 proc means data = autistic ;

 var conc ;

 by group ;

 run ;

 '''

-(a) Do the distributions of the sample data appear to be roughly normal?

-(b) Is the largest sample standard deviation no more than twice as large as the smallest sample standard deviation?
+- (a) Do the distributions of the sample data appear to be roughly normal? - (b) Is the largest sample standard deviation no more than twice as large as the smallest sample standard deviation?

-In summary, it is not safe to use ANOVA to perform a test for $H_0$ and $H_a$ specified above.
-We can resort to a nonparametric test.
-(Chapter 26 of the textbook CD, we will mention it in the last week of class.)
+In summary, it is not safe to use ANOVA to perform a test for H_0 and H_a specified above.
+We can resort to a nonparametric test instead.